 But this is not up to us to decide.

-§15.
-I am not an embittered writer, yet.
+§18.
+I am not an embittered writer.
+Not yet at least.

-I write here on this site to put ideas out there, and if by some miraculous means someone finds it of value (if they find it at all), then bully for them and me.
+But that has not been the purpose for me.
+I write here on this site to put ideas out there, and if by some miraculous means someone finds it of value (if they find it at all), then bully for us.

 That may change.
 Perhaps I will crave stardom and then slowly marinade into the bitterness of obscurity.
-Which I can console myself is perhaps safer than the bitterness of celebrity.
+Which I can console myself is perhaps safer than the bitterness of celebrity which has its own entrapments.

-And perhaps that may be an encouraging thought to you as well, dear reader, to live in forgottable ignominy.
+And perhaps that may be an encouraging thought to you as well, dear reader, to live in forgettable ignominy.